noahc3/Homebrew-Guide/gettingstarted/checkingrcm.rst

 * A Micro SD Card

-    * You should have an SD card at least 4GB in size (64GB or higher is recommended, however).
+    * You should have an SD card at least 4GB in size, however 64GB or higher is recommended.
 A small SD card is enough to get CFW running, but larger ones are preferred for installing games, performing NAND backups efficiently, and creating emuMMCs.

 * This `test payload <https://github.com/noahc3/Homebrew-Guide/files/3890384/fusee-test.zip>`_ downloaded to your payload sender device to verify if your Switch is vulnerable to fusee-gelee.